When to Start Studying for SAT | Start Your Scholastic Aptitude Test Preparations On Time

 Your SAT score will determine which college or university you will go to.
 If your goal is to attend Stanford, MIT or Harvard, you need to study harder and get good scores.
 No pressure if you are planning to attend colleges that do not require high SAT scores.

 Keep in mind though that many colleges’ especially prestigious ones require good SAT scores.
+To get the idea of how you would do, you can take the PSAT first with the help of the best PSAT prep book.

 When Should You Take the SAT?